 - 1. We are almost done with the survey.
 This next series of questions is about jobs and employment.
-Answers to these questions are important because they help us understand about health issues and sources of health insurance.
-Also, I want to emphasize that the information you provide will be kept confidential and will only be used in combined form and will not be combined with other information that could identify you in any way. - 2.
+I want to emphasize that the information you provide will be kept confidential and will only be used in combined form and will not be combined with other information that could identify you in any way. - 2.
 Is PERSON currently...
-[EMPLOYMENT CATEGORIES] - 3.
+[EMPLOYMENT CATEGORIES] - Self-employed - Employed by the military - Employed by someone else - An unpaid worker for a family business or firm - Unemployed and looking for work (SPECIFY) - Retired - Unable to work due to a disability, or - Something else?
+(SPECIFY - 3.
 Do/Does PERSON typically work for pay? - 4.
 What is the total number of hours PERSON usually works per week? - 5.
 On this job, are/is PERSON employed by a private company or business, a government agency, in active military duty, self-employed, working in a family business or farm, or something else? - 6.
 Thinking about the employer PERSON works for, which industry most closely describes the employer's main business?
 LONG VERSION INCLUDES CODES - 7.
 Do/Does PERSON work for the federal government, state government, or local government such as a county or city, or a public school or college? - 8.
 About how many people are employed by this employer, at all locations?